 Prior to her appointment as Virginia’s Health Commissioner, Dr. Romero was Chief Medical Officer and Vice President for Quality and Medical Affairs for Chesapeake Regional Medical Center.
 Dr. Romero was in private practice for 16 years at Romero Family Practice with her mother as her partner and her father as her office manager.
 Her parents retired in 2010.
 Dr. Romero continued to see patients in the office until her appointment January 29.

 Dr. Romero has been a strong advocate for her patients and for the medical profession through leadership in professional medical organizations.
 She served as President of the Philippine Medical Association of Southeastern Virginia, Inc., Tidewater Academy of Family Physicians, Virginia Academy of Family Physicians and Norfolk Academy of Medicine.
 In 2011, she was the President of the Medical Society of Virginia, the statewide organization representing over 10,000 physicians, residents and medical students across the Commonwealth.

-Dr. Romero received a Bachelor of Arts Degree in Psychology with a minor in Biology and Economics from the University of Virginia and her Doctor of Medicine from Eastern Virginia Medical School.
+Dr. Romero received a Bachelor of Arts Degree in Psychology with a minor in Biology and Economics from the University of Virginia and her Doctor of Medicine from EVMS.
 She completed her Family Medicine training at the Riverside Family Medicine Residency in Newport News.
 She completed a Primary Health Care Policy Fellowship through the U.S. Department of Health and Human Resources.
 She was recognized with the Mead Johnson Award by the American Academy of Family Physicians for excellence in clinical medicine and community services.